-The STATISTICS subcommand specifies the analysis to be done.
+The STATISTICS subcommand specifies which statistics to show.
 DESCRIPTIVES will produce a table showing some parametric and non-parametrics statistics.
-EXTREME produces a table showing extreme values of the dependent variable.
-A number in parentheses determines how many upper and lower extremes to show.
+EXTREME produces a table showing the extremities of each cell.
+A number in parentheses, n determines how many upper and lower extremities to show.
 The default number is 5.